kekse1/prompt/README.md

 into your environments where you include this script).

 > [!TIP]
-> To test various constellations, you could also just set 'em in your command line
-> (after `source`ing this script).
-This will have an instant effect.
+> If you want to test them, or just change the config during usage, you can easily
+> **change the variables in your console**!
+Example given: `_LIST=0` will
+> **temporarily** disable the directory listings.
+After/with the next login
+> the values will be the original ones, right as defined in the script/file.

 The `Boolean` types are just `Integer` values with either `0` as `false` or any other (like `1`) for `true`.